codeinthehole/django-cacheback/docs/installation.rst

 Installation
 ============

-You need to do four things:
+You need to do three things:

 1. Install django-cacheback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~